 - Quicksand Beach.
 A beach with unmarked quicksand pits.
 Adventurers will find animal bones, and evidence that someone lives or has lived there.

 - The Grasslands.
-Tall island grasses cover this section of the island.
+Tall island grasses, twice the height of a human, cover this section of the island.
 The area is bordered by the open ocean on one side, and a forest on the other.
 Mysterious creatures live inside, hidden in the grass.